Earn Your Chef’s Jacket in Connecticut

 Upscale seafood is the order of the day in tiny coastal towns, such as Essex, Old Saybrook and Guilford.
 The innovative fine dining scenes in cities like Hartford and Stamford serve a discerning group of food lovers who want the same culinary excellence that’s available in nearby New York.
 Like many diners across America, the newest generation of Connecticut foodies are concerned with sustainability and responsible food practices.
 Connecticut menus are laced with seasonal and native ingredients.

 Local festivals and food events provide some of the largest concentrations of food professionals, all exhibiting their skills in one place.
 For students, festivals provide fertile grounds for the culinary cross-pollination that helps define emerging culinary perspective.
-Tap casual food events to create important industry contacts and witness local food trends firsthand.
+Tap casual food ct chefsevents to create important industry contacts and witness local food trends firsthand.

-Volunteering or interning in an event kitchen is a great way to gain an insider’s perspective.
-Even better – participate in a student cooking competition that pits you against your contemporaries, and provides real-time feedback on your creations.- Annual Flavors of Connecticut – Benefit food event that takes top local chef’s out of the comfort of their own kitchens and places them on a culinary stage before eager local foodies.
+• Annual Flavors of Connecticut – Benefit food event that takes top local chef’s out of the comfort of their own kitchens and places them on a culinary stage before eager local foodies.
 Chefs Mike Hazen and Nicci Tripp have participated in past years.

-- Connecticut Hospitality Expo
+• Connecticut Hospitality Expo

-- The Sun Winefest – Bobby Flay and fellow Iron Chef, Marc Forgione, are a couple of marquis participants in this food and wine extravaganza that boasts over 1000 wines and beers for attendees to sample.
+• The Sun Winefest – Bobby Flay and fellow Iron Chef, Marc Forgione, are a couple of marquis participants in this food and wine extravaganza that boasts over 1000 wines and beers for attendees to sample.
 Various demonstrations and tasting menus are put forth by accomplished chefs – to the delight of festivalgoers. (www.mohegansun.com)

 Professional Culinary Associations